mcollina/msgpack5/README.md

 Builds a stream in object mode that encodes msgpack.

 Supported options:
-wrap.

-Objects should be passed to encoder builded with encoder({wrap:true}) in wrapped object
+* `wrap`, objects should be passed to encoder in wrapped object {value: data}.
-{value: data}.

 Wrap option should be used if you need to pass null to encoder.

 -------------------------------------------------------